matomo-org/developer-documentation/docs/4.x/archiving-behavior-specification.md

 This page lists all expected behavior of the internal report aggregation and storing mechanism (archiving) and the expected behavior of the `core:archive` command (the cron archiving process).
-It serves as a reference since the number of cases to think about is too high to keep in ones head and as a jumping off point for manual testing of the whole process.
+It serves as a reference since the number of cases to think about is too high to keep in ones head, and as a jumping off point for manual testing of the whole process.

 It will be added to over time, since this process in Matomo is especially complex.